 Jack attended Welbeck Army 6th College where he gained both military training and academic qualifications.
 Upon completion, he changed course and after a brief spell as a chef, moved into the publishing industry, working for Parragon Publishing based in Bath.
 Starting as a Junior Production Coordinator he worked his way up to Senior Project Controller, coordinating the publication of over 1,000 titles including the prestigious Beano Annual along the way.
 Working with major licensees such as Disney and Nickelodeon, and with people from all over the globe, Jack developed a thirst for international business.
 Jack joined Vallis Commodities in November 2013 and enjoys focusing on the African market, having dealt primarily with the Asian market in print.
 Originally working as Commercial Manager for West Africa, he then spent 2 years as the Country Manager of Egypt before returning to the UK to take up the position of Commercial Manager for the Fuel and MENA markets.
 In his spare time, Jack enjoys watching motorsports such as F1 and BTCC.

-JJ grew up in South Africa and attended the University of Cape Town, where he studied towards a Bachelor of Commerce in Accounting.
+JJ grew up in Cape Town, South Africa and attended the University of Cape Town, where he completed a Bachelor of Commerce degree in Accounting.
 Having completed his degree, JJ played professional rugby in South Africa and Italy.
 JJ represented the USA in Rugby Union from 2008 to 2011 and in 2011 participated in the 2011 Rugby World Cup.
 In 2013, JJ moved to the UK with his wife.
-He joined Vallis in their Head Office in December 2013 and works as Commercial Manager for the East Africa desk for 4.5 years and in July 2018 moved across to lead Vallis Supply Chain Assurance Services.
+He joined Vallis in their Head Office in December 2013.
+He managed the East Africa desk for 4.5 years and in July 2018 moved across to lead Vallis Supply Chain Assurance Services.

 Justus was born and raised in Makueni County, Kenya.
 After his primary and secondary education, Justus went on to pursue his college education in Mombasa, where he graduated with a Certificate in Business Management.
 Justus worked with various companies in Mombasa as a Marine and Cargo Surveyor before joining Vallis in 2009 as a Warehouse Assistant where he has risen through the ranks to become the Country Manager in Kenya.
 He has served Vallis in different capacities including warehouse inspections, audits, warehousing and Marine and Cargo Services across Mombasa, Nairobi, and Kigali.
 Justus is happily married and blessed with one child.